sysdiglabs/terraform-aws-secure-for-cloud/README.md

   - For ECR image scanning, upload any image to an ECR repository of AWS.
 Can find CLI instructions within the UI of AWS
   - For ECS running image scanning, deploy any task in your own cluster, or the one that we create to deploy our workload (ex.`amazon/amazon-ecs-sample` image).

-You should see a log in the ECS cloud-connector task + CodeBuild project being launched successfully
+It may take some time, but you should see logs detecting the new image in the ECS cloud-connector task and a CodeBuild project being launched successfully

 <br/><br/>